pgjdbc/pgjdbc/docs/documentation/head/connect.md

 And read pool balances connections between slaves nodes, but allows connections also to master if no slaves are available:

 `jdbc:postgresql://node1,node2,node3/accounting?targetServerType=preferSlave&loadBalanceHosts=true`

+If a slave fails, all slaves in the list will be tried first.
+If the case that there are no available slaves the master will be tried.
+If all of the servers are marked as "can't connect" in the cache then an attempt will be made to connect to all of the hosts in the URL in order.